U.S. Supreme Court limits federal power to curb carbon emissions | Headlines

 - United States

 The court's six conservatives were in the majority in the decision authored by Chief Justice John Roberts, with the three liberals dissenting.
-The EPA and White House said that administration lawyers are analyzing the decision and seeking ways to address emissions under existing laws.
+Biden called the ruling "another devastating decision that aims to take our country backwards."

+"While this decision risks damaging our nation's ability to keep our air clean and combat climate change, I will not relent in using my lawful authorities to protect public health and tackle the climate crisis," Biden said in a statement https://www.whitehouse.gov/briefing-room/statements-releases/2022/06/30/statement-by-president-joe-biden-on-supreme-court-ruling-on-west-virginia-v-epa.
+The Democratic president said he directed his legal team to work with the Justice Department and affected agencies to review the ruling and find ways under federal law to protect against pollution including emissions that cause climate change.

-The Supreme Court blocked Clean Power Plan implementation in 2016 without ruling on its lawfulness.
-The decision was issued on the final day of rulings for the court's current nine-month term.
+Thursday's decision came on the final day of rulings for the court's current nine-month term.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)